Godot pathfinding / 2026-05-25 / 8 min read

 Querying clearance during the search

 With the map built, the search barely changes.
 Wherever the A* expansion considers a neighbour, it first checks that the agent fits, and skips the cell otherwise.
 The footprint never has to be re-tested cell by cell; the clearance value already encoded it.
+The complete Annotated A* implementation for Godot adds that predicate to a deterministic min-heap search and verifies it against direct-footprint Dijkstra.

 This is the property that matters: the expensive geometry was paid once, at build time, and every path query for every size now reads a single number per cell.